ovn-org/ovn-heater/README.md

 ## Scenario execution with DBs in standalone mode

 By default tests configure NB/SB ovsdb-servers to run in clustered mode (RAFT).
-If instead tests should be run in standalone mode then the browbeat scenarios must be adapted by adding the `ovn_cluster_db = False` configuration and the deployment should be regenerated as follows:
+If instead tests should be run in standalone mode then the test scenarios must be adapted by adding the `ovn_cluster_db = False` configuration and the deployment should be regenerated as follows:

 ```
 cd ~/ovn-heater
-./do.sh rally-undeploy
 CLUSTERED_DB=False ./do.sh generate
-./do.sh rally-deploy

-echo '        ovn_cluster_db: "False"' >> browbeat-scenarios/switch-per-node-low-scale.yml
+echo '        ovn_cluster_db: "False"' >> test-scenarios/ovn-low-scale.yml
-./do.sh browbeat-run <browbeat-scenario> <results-dir>
+./do.sh run <scenario> <results-dir>
 ```